Christina's Husband and Kid Opening Presents

 What they see: You're always stressed.
 You're never fully present.
 You miss events.
 You cancel plans.
 You promise things will calm down "after this launch" or "once I get this client" but it never actually calms down.

-Or like my oldest kid told me when they reached adulthood — “You were always able to make time to be there for everything we needed or wanted you for, but that’s the problem, you had to MAKE time, you never HAD time for us.”
+My oldest kid told me something when they reached adulthood that still sits with me: "You were always able to make time to be there for everything we needed or wanted you for, but that's the problem — you had to MAKE time.
+You never HAD time for us."

-What this often means — it's not that they don't support you.
+What this often means — it's not that your family doesn't support you.
 It's that there's a communication breakdown about what's actually happening and what you actually need.

 Neither of you is wrong.

-But you're not actually talking about what's true: The business is consuming you because something in how it's structured isn't working and you’re trying to fix it, not because you're choosing it over them.
+But you're not actually talking about what's true: The business is consuming you because something in how it's structured isn't working — not because you're choosing it over them.

 Without that conversation, resentment builds.
 On both sides.